USMC Ground Climate Assessment Survey System (GCASS)

 5. How often should a battalion/squadron take the survey process?
-Requirements for completing any safety climate assessment surveys are established in Chapter 2 (Ground) and Chapter 3 (Aviation) of Enclosure 1 in MCO 5100.29B and are summarized in the Marine Climate Survey Requirements Matrix.
+Requirements for completing any safety climate assessment surveys are established in Volume 1 Chapter 6 of MCO 5100.29C and are summarized in the Marine Climate Survey Requirements Matrix.

 6. Who should take the surveys?
 The GCASS surveys are generally designed to solicit feedback from all Marines in your command.
 Some surveys are focused toward particular individuals or groups within the command - for example, the motorcycle survey is intended only for those Marines who operate a motorcycle on a regular basis.